-The Texthelp Google™ Admin Tool is a Chrome extension that allows G Suite administrators and Groups adminsto manage and license their group users across all Read&Write platforms including Read&Write for Google Chrome, Read&Write for Windows, Read&Write for Mac, Read&Write for iPad, and Read&Write for Android as well as EquatIO™
+The Texthelp Google™ Admin Tool is a Chrome extension that allows G Suite administrators and Groups admins to manage and license their group users across all Read&Write platforms including Read&Write for Google Chrome, Read&Write for Windows, Read&Write for Mac, Read&Write for iPad, and Read&Write for Android as well as EquatIO™

 If your organization does not use G Suite, you should not use the Texthelp Google Admin Tool.
 You should instead use the Texthelp Admin Tool to manage and license your group users.
 Click the link for Setting up your Group License - Texthelp Admin Tool for instructions.
 Please contact email@example.com if you have any questions.

 If you’re using Read&Write for Google Chrome with Office 365, click the link for Deploying Read&Write for Google Chrome for use with Office 365.

 Note: If you already have a previous version of the Texthelp Google Admin Tool the tool will update automatically and prompt to re-enable permissions

 All Groups and Google admins must be entered in our licensing system as a contact for each license purchased in order to be authenticated as a group admin and to use the tool as outlined below.

 Before using the Texthelp Google Admin Tool as a Google Administrator or if designating a Groups admin to use the Texthelp Google Admin Tool, please email firstname.lastname@example.org with the following information (if this has already been sent, please disregard):

 - Each admin’s email address (Note: This must be the email address used to access the Google Admin Console)

 - The product code(s) associated with the license that the admin will be managing (very important!!)

 You must have Google administrator rights in order to designate a Groups Admin.